mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

     main $*
     exit 0

+We experimented with doing the spinup in some more clever way (I blame lack of coffee at the time)... but the real fix is to get juju to take advantage of multiplicity in api calls.
+Until then, timed batches work just fine.

+Juju spun the cluster up in about 2 and a half hours.
+It had almost 350TB of HDFS storage

+<a href="/images/scale-1000-50070.png">
+<img src="/images/scale-1000-50070.png" width="720px" />
+</a>

-The job was run with
+The terasort job run from the script above with

     SIZE=10000000000
     NUM_MAPS=3000
     NUM_REDUCES=3000

-which gave almost 350TB of HDFS storage

-<a href="/images/scale-1000-50070.png">
-<img src="/images/scale-1000-50070.png" width="720px" />
-</a>

-and eventually completed
+eventually completed

 <a href="/images/scale-1000-50030.png">
 <img src="/images/scale-1000-50030.png" width="720px" />
 </a>

-Juju spun things up in about 2 and a half hours.

 ## 2000 nodes

+After the 1000-node run, we chose to clean up from the previous job and just add more nodes to that same cluster.

-Again, to get around the api throttling, we start up batches of 99 slaves at a time with a 2-minute wait between each batch
+Again, to get around the api throttling, we added batches of 99 slaves at a time with a 2-minute wait between each batch until we got near 2000 slaves.

-removed more yaml from zk

-slow job run.. with our naive job config, we're considerably past the point of diminishing returns for chattiness in ec2.

-This gave almost 760TB of HDFS storage
+This gave us almost 760TB of HDFS storage

 <a href="/images/scale-2000-50070.png">
 <img src="/images/scale-2000-50070.png" width="720px" />